Trndez/Tiarnundaraj: 9 things you didn't know about the age-old Armenian tradition

 3. Incorporation by the Church

-Following the Christianization of Armenia in 301 A.D., the Armenian Church decided to adapt the festival rather than to suppress and do away with it completely.
+Following the Christianization of Armenia, the Armenian Church decided to adapt the festival rather than to suppress and do away with it completely.
 In the tradition of the Church, the celebration is officially named “Tiarnundaraj” (“coming to meet the Lord” or Candlemas as it is known in the West), and symbolizes the presentation of the 40-day-old Christ Child to the Temple in Jerusalem.
 (Photo: His Holiness Catholicos Aram I lights the Tiarnundaraj flame in Antelias, Lebanon, in 2017.
 Aztag)

 Incorporation by the Church (cont.)

 Evening Services or “Nakhatonak” are conducted on the eve of the Feast Day, after which a priest lights a candle from the Holy Altar, begins a bonfire, and distributes the flame to parishioners.
+Check out this beautifully shot video of a Tiarnundaraj celebration in Armenia in 2019.
 (Photo: The Tiarnundaraj bonfire lit in front of the St. Grigor the Illuminator Church in Yerevan.
 Sputnik)

 4. Feb.
 13 or 14?